Bereavement Counseling

 Acceptance

-Acceptance does not mean that we are happy about our loss.
+Acceptance does not mean that you are happy about your loss.
 It is part of the healing process.
-By accepting the loss, we can deal with our feelings and achieve a peaceful resolution of our grief.
+By accepting your loss, you can deal with your feelings and achieve a peaceful resolution to your grief.

 I will be with you to help process your emotions so that you can accept your loss.
 You will feel supported during the mourning process.